 - Try to include at least one serving of oily fish a week, like salmon, herring, or sardines.
 Oily fish is rich in omega-3 fatty acids that are really good for you, and are important for your baby’s brain and development.

 - You don’t need to avoid spicy foods.
-They don’t bother most breastfeeding babies.
+Changes in your diet can change the flavour of your milk, but doesn’t bother most breastfeeding babies.

 - Breastfeeding mothers need to drink lots of water.

 If you’re vegetarian, you can get all the essential nutrients you need from food without eating animal products.
 Check out the link to make sure you’re getting maximum benefits from the food you eat.